WolfFANGzhu/painkiller-injection/Requirement/Requirement.md

   - R3.2.2 System should be able to inject bolus immediately once patient pressed button and that amount is validated.(valid if injecting bolus will not cause total amount to exceed hour limit and day limit)
   - R3.2.3 System should be able to stop baseline injection automatically if injecting baseline will cause current amount to exceed daily amount or hour amount.
   - R3.2.4 System should restart baseline injection automatically when injecting baseline will not cause current amount to exceed daily amount or hour amount.
+### R4 Additional Feature
+- R4.1 Dynamic amount visualisation
+  - R4.1.1 On doctor ui, a dynamic line chart should be displayed to demonstrate injected amount trend within an hour.
+  - R4.1.1 On doctor ui, a dynamic line chart should be displayed to demonstrate injected amount trend within a day